wannursofea/Data-Pioneeers/jamin_belaja/README.md

 ## Dependencies
 This app requires the following dependencies:
 - flutter
+- firebase_auth
+- cloud_firestore
+- provider
 - firebase_core
-- cloud_firestore
+- flutter_spinkit
-[Add any other dependencies here]

 ## Usage
 Once the app is running, you can:
 - Navigate through the online textbook library to access materials.
 - Participate in the Q&A section to ask or answer questions.
-- Use the exercise sections to reinforce your learning and track progress.
+- Use the exercise sections to reinforce learning experience

 ## Presentation
 ![Image 1](./presentation/1.png)